China sees drop in new coronavirus cases; all of them imported

 Guangdong province saw seven new imported infections, Fujian had four and Jiangsu had two.
 Hebei, Zhejiang, Jiangxi, Shandong and Sichuan each saw just one case, bringing the total number of imported cases in China to 314.

-The health commission did not say from where the cases were believed to have been imported.
-Beijing authorities reported cases from Spain, Britain, France, the United States and Pakistan.
+Amid the growing threat posed by imported infections, the Canton Fair, China’s oldest and biggest trade fair, will be postponed, Ma Hua, deputy director general of Guangdong’s commerce department, told a press conference on Monday.
+The event was due to begin on April 15 in Guangzhou.

-In Wuhan, capital of central province of Hubei, authorities have eased tough lockdown measures as the epicentre of the outbreak in China saw no new infections for the fifth day.
+In Wuhan, the epicenter of the outbreak, authorities have eased tough lockdown measures as the city saw no new infections for the fifth day.

-Downtown Wuhan remains the only high-risk area in the province, with other cities and counties classified as low-risk.
+Downtown Wuhan remains the only high-risk area in Hubei province, with other cities and counties classified as low-risk.

 Wuhan went into a virtual lockdown on Jan.
-23 to contain the spread of the virus to the rest of China.
+23 to contain the spread of the virus.

 According to authorities on Sunday, people can enter the city if they are certified healthy and have no fever.

-Hubei residents who are in Wuhan can apply to leave the city, but they have to be tested for the virus.

-There has been no indication that Wuhan residents can leave the city for non-essential reasons.
+Hubei residents who are in Wuhan can apply to leave but have to be tested for the virus.
+There has been no indication Wuhan residents can leave the city for non-essential reasons.

 As of Sunday, the total number of cases in mainland China stood at 81,093.
-The death toll rose to 3,270, up by nine from the previous day.
+The death toll rose to 3,270, up nine from the previous day.

-Reporting by Ryan Woo, Lusha Zhang, Engen Tham, Jing Wang and Andrew Galbraith; Editing by Michael Perry, Robert Birsel
+Reporting by Ryan Woo, Lusha Zhang, Engen Tham, Jing Wang, Andrew Galbraith and Tom Daly; Editing by Michael Perry, Robert Birsel, Toby Chopra